uic-cs418/cs418-spring22-purple/README.md

 - Additional Information:
     Each field has a specified format (i.e. address field only provides address of where the incident took place) Not all fields are required.
 We will use categories, such as, incident_id, date, state, city_or_county, etc. Additionally, we may drop any unneeded columns.

+# Project Goals
+Approach: Aggregate Gun Violence dataset with 3 datasets on gun reform laws, demographics, and population

+Scope of Project: Visualize the number of gun cases in the US using the Gun Violence dataset from the Gun Violence Archive.

+Hypothesized End Results: Find the relationship between socio-economic factors vs gun violence cases, categorize gun violence incidents by demographics

+What we hope to achieve for progress report: Categorize dataset based on whether the incident occurred before or after gun reform.
+Explore machine learning applications to predict likelihood of gun incidents in response to gun reform
+We plan to have a static system.